-The mission of the Secure Payments Task Force is to provide a forum for stakeholders to advise the Federal Reserve in its leader/catalyst and operator roles on payment security matters, and identify and promote actions that can be taken by payment system participants collectively or by the Federal Reserve System.
-The Secure Payments Task Force established work groups, including the Information Sharing for the Mitigation of Payment Risk/Fraud Work Group, in an endeavor to advance its efforts.
-The work group identified their respective views on payment security challenges, industry desired outcomes and solutions as outlined below.
+The mission of the Secure Payments Task Force was to provide a forum for stakeholders to advise the Federal Reserve in its leader/catalyst and operator roles on payment security matters, and identify and promote actions that can be taken by payment system participants collectively or by the Federal Reserve System.
+The Secure Payments Task Force established work groups, including the Information Sharing for the Mitigation of Payment Risk/Fraud Work Group, to advance its efforts.
+The work group members, operating from early-2016 through the conclusion of the task force in 2018, identified their respective views on payment security challenges, industry desired outcomes and solutions as outlined below.

 |Industry Challenges||Desired Outcomes||Proposed Solution|

 |There is no centrally organized set of standard metrics, requirements or collection points for fraud data across the U.S. payments industry.

 We recognize that specific segments and trade associations within the payments industry collect and publish fraud information to their respective members; however, without a standardized set of definitions and requirements for defining, collecting and formatting fraud data, the U.S. payments industry remains challenged to accurately measure and benchmark fraud data and metrics across industry segments and payment types.

 |Available payments industry fraud and risk data can be easily, accurately, consistently and confidently interpreted and acted upon by payment industry participants.||Phase 1—Identify enhancements to existing payments risk/fraud reports and provide recommendations to the reporting source for future consideration

 Phase 2—Identify enhancements to existing payments risk/fraud reports and create an agreed upon roadmap with the reporting source to incorporate changes in the next release of the reports